ShaiGilboa/wksp-module-1-htmlcss-2-css-basics/lecture-1-basics.md

 ## CSS Selectors

-CSS Selectors are used to specify on which elements to apply styling.
+CSS Selectors are used to specify on which elements to apply styling. never use id (unless you really have to), they are unique (just one per page) id's are used for JS

 | Type  | Example     | Note  |
 | ----- | ----------- | ----- |